pengzh1/pst-kdd2024/README.md

 We have made many attempts in different directions, so the  pipeline is  complex.
 Although most of the processing methods did not bring significant results, they are still listed below for reference

-Some of the steps in the following pipeline are time-consuming, and some of the intermediate products and models have been stored on the [cloud storage](https://jupyterg6mrhfonqbcs.app.featurize.cn/files/data.zip?_xsrf=2%7Cd99d61f9%7C361a5e85026090fd207bee3d40393da4%7C1718280108) (the faster Baidu cloud storage is still being uploaded, and the link will be updated after the upload is completed),
+Some of the steps in the following pipeline are time-consuming, and some of the intermediate products and models have been stored on the [cloud storage](https://pan.baidu.com/s/16fVlq76UiXfuKkJlIimJlw?pwd=kte4)，code: kte4 ,

 The work we do includes
 - Using open-source project [SmartCite]（ https://github.com/pengzh1/SmartCite ）, and fix some bugs, parse the structure of the XML paper, see [smartcite. md](smartcite.md) for details